 Has a travel company every invoked an “Act of God” in the wrong way?

 We’re heading into that time of the year when thunderstorms and hurricanes throw a wrench in our travel plans.
 But has an airline, hotel, car rental company or cruise line ever invoked the weather or some other natural disaster in a way that didn’t make sense, or seemed inappropriate?
 I’m writing a story about the right way, and the wrong way, to invoke the ol’ force majeure clause.
+Please send me an email.
 As always, please include your full name, city and occupation.

 □ POSTS YOU DON’T WANT TO MISS